Ramisous/World_Cup_Analytics_in_Spark_and_Scala/Spark_SQL/Stadium_hosting_2_editions/README.md

 # Analytical Query

-**Select the stadium that has hosted games in two different editions**
+**Select the stadiums that have hosted games in two different editions.**

 Run the following code to view output